Adirelle/s6rc-overlay/README.md

 #### `remove-paths`

-Recursively removes all files and directories matching `REMOVE_PATHS`.
-Does nothing if `REMOVE_PATHS` is undefined.
+Recursively removes files and directories.

+The targets are defined by a colon-separated list of glob patterns in `REMOVE_PATHS`.

+Unsets `REMOVE_PATHS` once done.

 #### `writable-paths`